GMPR - Geometric Modelling and Pattern Recognition Research Group

 Original and exciting research in geometric modelling and pattern recognition

-Fast 3D reconstruction technologies
+Fast 3D reconstruction technologies and sensor development

 The Geometric Modelling and Pattern Recognition (GMPR) Research Group is part of the CCRC-Communication and Computing Research Centre, and pursues original and exciting research in geometric modelling and pattern recognition with a major focus on